| |

 |

 1953: Components 3-Speed Belt Drive + 25 lb. platter While most manufacturers of turntables were designing their products along the principles of wormwheels (Thorens), idler wheels (Rek-O-Kut, Garrard, Collaro, a.o.), there was a small and hardly noticed company which produced a turntable that turned a heavy platter via a belt.
 That company was Components Corp., located in Denville, New Jersey.
 The design was quite revolutionnary.
-Apparently the engineers had discovered that only a heavy platter (in this case weighing 11.3 kg.) can procure a steady turning without being held back for not even one micron by strong dynamics and modulations in the recorded signal - equal to the performance of the idler wheel transmission.
+Apparently the engineers had discovered that only a heavy platter (in this case of cast steel weighing 25-lb=11.3 kg.) can procure a steady turning without being held back for not even one micron by strong dynamics and modulations in the recorded signal and was equal to the performance of the idler wheel transmission but without the inconveniences an idler wheel has.
 So smearing of transients was out of the question.
+The entire "turntable assembly is suspended on coil springs equipped with felt shock absorbers" to eliminate extraneous mechanical shocks and vibrations.
 To eliminate the transfer of vibrations from motor to chassis, they carefully suspended the motor.
-They also supported the turntable by long dampened springs to eliminate extraneous mechanical shocks and vibrations.
 Mechanical and acoustical feedback was practically non existent.
-In order to change the speed of the Components Corp. turntable, one had to lift the large cover hiding the motor and belt and slip the belt to the desired section of the pulley.
+In order to change the speed of the Components Corp. turntable, one had to lift the large cover hiding the motor and belt and slip the belt to the desired section of the pulley as other turntables did more than a decade later.
+The best example was Linn LP12.
 In his report in High Fidelty Magazine (Vol. 3, No. 6 / January-February 1954) reviewer Roy Allison considered this a drawback.
-Strangely enough it took some 20 years before the importance of the technique of this design was fully recognized and found its application in heavy high-end turntables.
+Strangely enough it took more than 20 years before the importance of the technique of this design was fully recognized and found its application in heavy high-end turntables.
+Professional Features The design and construction of the Components Turntable was well thought over and the denomination "professional" was fully justified.
+In order to minimize mechanical feedback, the motor had double shock mounting.
+The isolation was twofold.
+First the motor was de-coupled from its own, small chassis by four blocks as shown in the image at right and in the drawing below at right.
+Then this chassis was de-coupled from the main base plate by another four, round rubber silent blocks.
+Then there were of course the other important features.
+The spindle was designed in such a way that records with large holes could be played without trouble.
+The long springs had felt damping.
+The shaft with single ball bearing was held in place by nylon sleeves.
+On top of the platter was a thick cork turntable mat (pad) for good protection of the surfaces.
+And there was the stepped pulley with the slightly rounded sections which kept the relatively wide belt from shifting during play.
+And there was the clever expanding collet spindle that cleverly centered records with oversized center holes. |

 |